a-kov/ICO-tracking-cycle-for-Radar/README.md

 ## Methodology
 ### Two Groups of Blockchain Systems
-In order to be listed on Radar, each new blockchain system will initially be located in one of the two following groups.
+In order to be listed on Radar, each new blockchain system will first be located in one of the two following groups.

 #### Group 1: "Starred"/"Pinned"